What does pet insurance cover?

 Types of pet insurance coverage

-Several types of pet insurance coverage are available, each offering different levels of protection.
-Understanding these can help you choose the best plan for your pet’s needs.
+There are three main types of pet insurance coverage available, each offering different levels of protection.
+Understanding these can help you choose the best plan for your pet’s needs and your budget.

 Accident-only coverage